open/close all folders

 - Trademark Favorite Food: Pineapple.

-- Training from Hell: A watered down version to be sure, but Shawn's father Henry relentlessly drilled Shawn from very early in his childhood (to the exclusion of a normal childhood, save Gus — which isn't saying much) to be hyperaware of his surroundings with a powerful eye to detail and supreme deductive reasoning, combined with his natural eidetic memory (inherited from his mom.)
+- Training from Hell: A watered down version to be sure, but Shawn's father Henry relentlessly drilled Shawn from very early in his childhood (to the exclusion of a normal childhood, save Gus — which isn't saying much) to be hyperaware of his surroundings with a powerful eye for detail and supreme deductive reasoning, combined with his natural eidetic memory (inherited from his mom.)

 - The Trickster